cmdscripts/item_creator/README.md

 # item_creator
-With this Script there is a easyer Way to insert items in your database
+This script provides a simpler method for inserting items into your database.